DPPH: Data Protection in Personalized Health

 Pairing privacy-conscious data sharing with recent advances in the field of *omics and, in particular, in high-throughput sequencing technology, leads to an explosive growth in the amounts of available data; this big data scale can usually not be handled with current hospital computing facilities, hence the need for elastic computing resources that can cope with huge amounts of data in a secure and privacy-aware infrastructure, supporting data processing and sharing.

 This project seeks to address the main scalability, privacy, security and ethical challenges of data sharing for enabling effective P4 medicine, by defining an optimal balance between usability, scalability and data protection, and deploying an appropriate set of computing tools to make it happen.
-The target result of the project will be a platform composed of software packages that seamlessly enable clinical and genomic data sharing and exploitation across a federation of medical institutions, hospitals and research laboratories across Switzerland in a scalable, secure, responsible and privacy-conscious way, and that integrates widespread cohort exploration tools such as i2b2, TranSMART or SHRINE (see Fig. 1).
-This main goal materializes in the following outcomes that the project expects to deliver:
+The project aims at creating a platform composed of software packages that seamlessly enable clinical and genomic data sharing and exploitation across a federation of medical institutions, hospitals and research laboratories across Switzerland in a scalable, secure, responsible and privacy-conscious way, and that integrates widespread cohort exploration tools such as i2b2, TranSMART or SHRINE (see Fig. 1).
+This main goal materializes in the following outcomes that the project will deliver:

 – A holistic requirements analysis of the medical data sharing ecosystem, from the standpoint of legal, ethical and medical stakeholders, including a roadmap for progressively addressing these requirements in the clinical and research practice.
 Aligned with this analysis, the project will keep liaisons with other PHRT/SPHN projects running in parallel, considering their scenarios and accounting for them in the developed security and privacy framework.

 – Software-based solutions for accountable and privacy-preserving data sharing featuring trust distribution across a federation of sites with no single points of failure, leveraging existing prototypes such as UnLynx and ByzCoin, and improving on their performance by means of novel approaches based on lattice homomorphic encryption, secure multiparty computation, distributed ledger technologies (a.k.a. blockchains), and distributed access control systems.
-These solutions will be integrated in the scalable computing infrastructure of SDSC and incorporate and adapt widespread tools for cohort exploration and data analysis such as i2b2, TranSMART and SHRINE, and it will be prototyped and validated in a real-size scenario.
+These solutions will incorporate and adapt widespread tools for cohort exploration and data analysis such as i2b2, TranSMART and SHRINE, and will be prototyped and validated in a real-size scenario.